 When a host connects to a switch port, the switch sends a linkUp trap to PacketFence.
-Since it takes some time before the switch learns the MAC address of the newly connected device, PacketFence immediately puts the port in the MAC detection VLAN in which the device will send DHCP requests

-(with no answer) in order for the switch to learn its MAC address.
+Since it takes some time before the switch learns the MAC address of the newly connected device, PacketFence immediately puts the port in the Registration VLAN in which the device will send DHCP requests in order for the switch to learn its MAC address.
 Then pfqueue will send periodical SNMP queries to the switch until the switch learns the MAC of the device.
-When the MAC address is known, pfqueue checks its status (existing? registered? any violations?) in the database and puts the port in the appropriate VLAN.
-When a device is unplugged, the switch sends a linkDown trap to PacketFence which puts the port into the MAC detection VLAN.
+When the MAC address is known, pfqueue checks its status (existing? registered? any security event?) in the database and puts the port in the appropriate VLAN.
+When a device is unplugged, the switch sends a linkDown trap to PacketFence which puts the port into the Registration VLAN.